Draagon/draagon-metaobjects/README.md

 # draagon-metaobjects
-MetaObjects is for Meta-Modelling and MetaData-driven development
+MetaObjects is a toolkit for Model-driven development